 What goes into the blank is the IV.

-2. Dependent Variable: What change will happen after you tried the new condition (the IV) on the subject?
-What will you measure to know if it worked, or did not work?
+2. Dependent Variable: What change will happen after you try the new condition (the IV) on the subject?
+What will you measure to know if it worked or did not work?
+What data will you take?

-You will measure any changes, these measurements are recorded and are called data.
+You will measure resulting changes; these measurements are recorded and are called data.

-- I want to know if red is a better color for pants to grow higher in.
+- I want to know if red is a better color for pants to grow taller.

 - I want to see if potting soil is better than my garden soil to make larger flowers.